Promotion of Science

 CSIRO Macquarie University Chair in Wireless Communications

 CSIRO has a long history of collaboration with Macquarie University in the field of wireless communications.
 The CSIRO-Macquarie University Chair in Wireless Communications was established to support further development of Australia’s world-leading capabilities in this field.
-Following his appointment to the CSIRO Macquarie University Chair in Wireless Communication, Dr. Stephen Hanly will spend the majority of his time accelerating research at Macquarie University into wireless communication technologies and the balance collaborating with CSIRO researchers at the ICT Centre in Marsfield.
+Professor Stephen Hanly was appointed to the CSIRO Macquarie University Chair in Wireless Communication in 2011.
+Prof Hanly spent the majority of his time accelerating research at Macquarie University into wireless communication technologies and the balance collaborating with CSIRO researchers at the ICT Centre in Marsfield.
+Professor Hanly’s appointment as the CSIRO-Macquarie Chair in Wireless Communications completed in January 2019.
+A summary of Professor Hanly’s achievements during his term is now available.

 SIEF STEM+ Business Fellowships